 The sessions yield two solid original songs that are released as Sonobeat stereo 45 RPM single R-s115.
-With a positive message, the gospel-influenced "A" side, Stick-To-It-Tive-Ness, is lead singer Yvonne Joseph's original composition on which she sings lead.
+With a positive message, the gospel-influenced "A" side, Stick-To-It-Tive-Ness, is San Antonio native Yvonne Joseph's original composition on which she sings lead.
 Imogene Polk and Teresa Maxwell provide backing vocals.
-The single's "B" side, The Robot, is a slow, jazz-influenced instrumental written by James that might have started a dance craze had it been the "A" side.
+The single's "B" side, The Robot, is a slow, jazz-influenced instrumental written by Polk that might have started a dance craze had it been the "A" side.
 The James Polk and The Brothers single really deserves a picture sleeve, like Sonobeat's earlier singles releases, but by 1969, Sonobeat has given up on the extra effort and expense to make them.
-Based on the relationship Sonobeat has established with Liberty Records, that in 1968 has purchased Sonobeat's Johnny Winter album, The Progressive Blues Experiment, Sonobeat co-founder and producer Bill Josey Sr. offers the Polk single to Liberty for its Minit label; although Liberty considers a deal, ultimately it never happens.
+Based on the relationship Sonobeat has established with Liberty Records, that in 1968 purchases Sonobeat's Johnny Winter album, The Progressive Blues Experiment, Sonobeat co-founder and producer Bill Josey Sr. offers the Polk single to Liberty for its Minit label; although Liberty considers a deal, ultimately it never happens.
 And for that reason, Sonobeat finally releases the single on its own label the second week of November 1969.
 The single becomes one of Sonobeat's classics, athough at the time of its release its sales are sluggish.
 Earlier in '69, Polk forms his own Austin-based label, Twink Records, named for a close friend, that in September '69 releases a James Polk and The Brothers single, Just Plain Funk backed with Black Door Jeannie, so it's unclear why Polk records the Sonobeat single so close in proximity to the Twink single or even records with Sonobeat at all.